Life Insurance Riders – The Top 20.

 Paid Up Additions Rider – A whole life insurance policy is designed to eventually be paid up so that no additional premiums are required yet the death benefit is maintained.
 A paid up additions rider, PAUR, provides additional paid-up insurance, increasing the policy’s cash value and death benefit.
 It is one of the biggest benefits of whole life insurance.

 Funeral and Burial Insurance Rider – Not so much a rider per se as a specific type of policy, funeral and burial insurance is typically a low face amount policy that is purchased for the express purpose of paying for the insured’s funeral and burial.
-As such, it is permanent insurance.
+As such, it is a type of permanent insurance.

 Make sure you get the coverage you want and need!